 To Understand The Standard Deck We First Need to Divide It In Two

-The standard tarot deck is divided into two sections known as the major arcana and the minor arcana.
+The standard tarot deck is divided into two sections known as the Major Arcana and the Minor Arcana.
 Arcana is a synonym for deep secret or mystery.
-A good way to differentiate the two arcanas is this:
+A good way to differentiate the two Arcana cards is this:

-I’ve written 2 articles that is a great complement to this article.
+I’ve written 2 articles that are a great complement to this article.
 These articles review and discuss how to use and read these 2 sets of Arcana cards:

 - How to use the Major Arcana Tarot cards, a complete guide

 - How to read the Minor Arcana tarot cards, the ultimate guide

 The major arcana portion of the 78-card deck is made up of 22 cards otherwise known as the trump cards or triumphs.
 These 22 cards are numbered from 0 to 21 and when viewed in order, separate from the minor arcana, they tell a story.